tmhoule/AppUpdates/QUICKSTART.md

 2) Create a policy to run the script.
 	In parameter 4, set it to the path to a webserver where you'll put the config file (ie: http://mycompany.com/configFiles).
 Your client computers will download a file on this server to know what updates are appropriate for them.
 	In parameter 5, enter the file that contains the updates.
 In this tutorial, it is called DEVApplicationUpdateControl.plist The Custom policy needs to be updateapps4.
-Also set the execution frequency to run once per hour.
+Also set the execution frequency to on check in to run once per hour.

 3) Create a policy in your JSS for each applicaiton you want to update.
 Firefox for example, create a policy to install firefox, scoped to all computers.
 The trigger should be a custom trigger with a name such as 'firefox54'.
 If you want, you may publish to Self Service but do not have any other triggers on it.
 Set it be available 'ongoing'.